 The new guidance also specifies the accounting for some costs to obtain or fulfill a contract, as well as enhanced disclosure requirements.
-The Partnership is currently identifying existing customer contracts or groups of contracts that are within the scope of the new guidance and that will require an assessment in order to determine any impact on its consolidated financial statements.
+The Partnership is currently identifying existing customer contracts and groups of contracts that are within the scope of the new guidance and has begun analyzing individual contracts in order to determine any impact on its consolidated financial statements.